Chukwuemeka Odumegwu Ojukwu University: History

 On 11 September 2014, the university was changed to its current name after a bill was passed by the Anambra State House of Assembly with the aim of immortalizing Chukwuemeka Odumegwu Ojukwu, a politician and leader of the breakaway Republic of Biafra.

 Prof Gregory Nwakoby was the Vice Chancellor from 2018 - 2023.
-In December 5th, 2023.
+On December 5, 2023.
 Prof Kate Azuka Omenugha, fnipr, the former Commissioner of Education, Anambra State, took over as the acting Vice Chancellor of the institution.

 Structure

 Following the amendment to Anambra State University Law No. ANHA/LAW/2006/01 of 26 January 2006, the name of the university was changed to Anambra State University in keeping with the Visitation Report of 2004 recommendation that the university should revert to a conventional University.
 The Amendment Law of 2006 provided for a 3 – Campus structure for the university comprising: